 • Payback Period: (Upgrade Cost – Current Cost) / Annual Savings.
 This shows how quickly the upgrade pays for itself.

-The Revelation: The more expensive set has a 26% lower operating cost per night and, despite the higher upfront cost, will save money over time while providing a better guest experience.
+The Revelation: The more expensive set has a 26% lower operating cost per night and, despite the higher upfront cost, will save money over time while providing a better guest experience on bedding sets.

 Part 4: Proactive Replacement Strategy: The “Phased Rotation” System